florim14/ThirreMjeshtrin/readme.md

 2.2 Basic activity layouts and workﬂow

-2 APPLICATION COREAfter clicking on one of the items, the Feedback activity will open, where the user can writea feedback comment, a rating via a rating bar, and all these data after being processed and sentsuccessfully will be shown in the Reviews tab of the Repairman proﬁle and all this would looksomewhat like:
+After clicking on one of the items, the Feedback activity will open, where the user can writea feedback comment, a rating via a rating bar, and all these data after being processed and sentsuccessfully will be shown in the Reviews tab of the Repairman proﬁle and all this would looksomewhat like:

 (a) Repairman feedback tab